 This recipe makes a big batch of slow cooker oatmeal, which I guarantee you will be happy to have on hand.

-- You can store the leftover slow cooker overnight oatmeal in the refrigerator for almost a week and in the freezer for months.
+- You can store leftover overnight slow cooker steel cut oats in the refrigerator for almost a week, and in the freezer for months.
 To reheat, simply mix your desired portion of steel cut oats with a little water or milk and warm it in the microwave.

 - For meal-prep ease, I also like to freeze my leftover crock pot oatmeal in portioned containers and place a few in the refrigerator to thaw at the beginning of each week.
 I love waking up knowing that I’m just a few minutes away from a warm, healthy bowl of steel cut oatmeal, with no work beyond lifting my spoon required.

 Best Tools to Make Overnight Slow Cooker Steel Cut Oats: